-The Trustees are guided by Mr. Alden's demonstrated interest in doing good for his community in Worcester, Massachusetts, and his interest in education.
-Consistent with past practices, the Trustees seek to provide grant support for important and timely efforts in the Worcester community and the educationally related nonprofit organizations that are undertaking them.
+The Trustees are guided by George Alden’s interest in doing good for his community of Worcester, Massachusetts, and his interest in education.
+Consistent with past practices, the Trustees seek to provide grant support for important and timely efforts in the Worcester community and the educationally-related nonprofit organizations that are undertaking them.
 Some of these grants may be one-time special situations.
-In all cases, the Trustees look for, and take into account, the educational components of the project and of the requesting organization itself.
-The organization should contact the Trust before submitting a proposal.
+In all cases, Trustees look for, and take into account, the educational components of the project and of the requesting organization itself.
+An organization, if not previously funded, must contact the Trust before submitting a proposal.
 The Trust does not fund start-up organizations.

 The Trustees focus their grantmaking on capital needs.
-The Trustees primarily make outright grants, but will issue challenge grants with the goal of helping an organization generate increased and broader philanthropic support from its constituencies.
+They primarily make outright grants, but will issue challenge grants with the goal of helping an organization generate increased and broader philanthropic support from its constituencies.

 Schedule of Distribution Meetings

 The Trustees consider proposals at four distribution meetings a year.
 Complete, hard copy proposals for the March, June, September, or December meetings must be received by the fifteenth of the month prior to the meeting (e.g., February 15 for the March meeting).
 Note: The Trust does not accept electronic proposals.

 - A summarizing cover letter, which includes the requested amount, signed by the CEO/ED of the organization.
 It is expected that the project for which funding is requested is among the organization’s highest priorities.